stonegray/MacEasySaveSHSH/README.md

 *Important:* The script has been updated to save nonces.
 Back up your original blobs and run it again to save them.

+*For 6s+ users:* TSSChecker might try and download the IPSWs for the firmwares, which takes a while.
+You can also PM me your model and ECID and I'll send you your blobs.

 To use:

 - Save into a folder on your Mac.